avarga/tkpath/doc/README.txt

     .c create polygon x1 y1 x2 y2 .... ?fillOptions strokeOptions genericOptions?

+ o The pimage item

+   This displays an image in the canvas anchored nw.
+If -width or -height is nonzero then the image is scaled to this size prior to any affine transform.

+   .c create pimage x y ?-width -height?

  o Antialiasing, if available, is controlled by the variable:
     ::tkpath::antialias
     Switch on with: